 Real Time data for reliability purposes must be accurate to within three percent (3%).
 This telemetry may be provided from relaying accuracy instrumentation transformers.

+PIP 112: Inset #5 below when BUL is implemented

+Any QSE that represents a qualified provider of Balancing Up - Load (BUL) need not provide telemetry but rather shall provide an estimate in real-time representing the real power interrupted in response to the deployment of Balancing Up Load (BUL).

-- Real Time data for reliability purposes must be accurate to within three percent (3%).
+Real Time data for reliability purposes must be accurate to within three percent (3%).
 This telemetry may be provided from relaying accuracy instrumentation transformers.

 Balancing Energy Service